jakobsRepository/Interactive-Graph-Cuts-for-Object-Segmentation/README.md

 Finally we use α to synchronize this term with the capacity between to non-terminal-edges.

-For the capacity between a terminal and non-terminal node we used a probability measurement of how likely it is that pixel belongs to the opposite certain terminal, which works only for integer-pixel values.
+For the capacity between a terminal and non-terminal node we used a probability measurement of how likely it is that a pixel belongs to the opposite  terminal, which works only for integer-pixel values.
 Also every click from the user selects 21*21 Pixel as seed, so this likelihood can be computed more accurately.
 We clicked three times on each for- and background for this results.

 Results (α=1):